 I plastered a smile on my face and strode forward, telling myself that yes, I might lose Jakob over this, but my actions could also ensure Gran’s safety and allow her to return to the nursing home sooner rather than later.

 “Morning,” I said, pausing to give her a quick hug and a kiss on the cheek.

 Liam moved to the fridge.
 “How do you take it?” he asked.

-I nearly burst out laughing, remembering his son asking me that same question and the completely inappropriate comment I’d almost blurted.
+I nearly cracked up laughing, remembering his son asking me that same question and the completely inappropriate comment I’d almost blurted.
 “Just cream,” I managed.
 “Thanks.”

-“You’re in a good mood,” Gran said, picking up on my humor.
+“You’re in a good mood,” Gran said, picking up on my momentary burst of humor.